BerserkChmonya/NotesBin/README.md

 ## Future Plans

-Little UI improvement, phone adaptation, tests, debugging, the plan is to make this application ready for real-world usage (Clusters, Load balancers, additional Caching, etc...).
+Little UI improvement, tests, debugging, the plan is to make this application ready for real-world usage (Clusters, Load balancers, additional Caching, etc...).

 ## Setup